RRonniecool/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-write a script that displays the result of BREATH to the power of LOVE
+write a script that converts a number from base 10 to base 16